 Due to a number of limitations, no change, inarguably is imaginable within this system.
 Take the example of efforts to ensure labor rights through progressive legislation though it was mainly carried out through the platforms of NGOs and inspired by the Social Democrat model of Europeans.
 However, this too has failed because unlike European states, in post-colonial states like Pakistan, the feudal and capitalist classes have a hegemonic control over state institutions which they use to protect their class interests in contrast to the interests of the majority proletariat class.
 Besides this, Pakistan’s placement in the global capitalist order in the shape of peripheral underdeveloped capitalism has the inherent incapability to adhere to progressive ideals.

-Furthermore, the state’s inability to pool up resources for the betterment of the working class and the development of their localities has often been witnessed, especially after the introduction of neoliberal economic policies.
-It has put Labor communities in a more vulnerable position and exposed them to the cruel managerial practices of the bourgeois.
+State’s inability to pool in resources for development of productive sectors of economy has put Labor communities in a more vulnerable position and exposed them to the cruel managerial practices of the bourgeois.
 More recently in the time of the coronavirus pandemic, we have seen that the systems’ logic has been a complete failure in addressing the labor issues.